Online eWorkshop- Monday & Tuesday, 30th November and 1st December 2020

 Peter has worked with individuals, families and communities for over 30 years.
 He lives in Sydney, but works throughout Australia as well as Asia,

-work resource ‘THOUGHTPICS’.
-He strives constantly to find or develop new, exciting and ever more useful ways of helping people explore what troubles
+group work resource ‘THOUGHTPICS’.
+He strives constantly to find or develop new, exciting and ever more useful ways of helping people explore

 Feedback from previous workshops

 We collect feedback from participants at the conclusion of each workshop we facilitate.
 You can find summary data on our feedback page.

 Some of the feedback collected from 175 participants between 2012 and 2018 in Peter Slattery’s Groupwork and Young People workshop